AT&T

 Acquisition in 2013

-Alltel is a telecommunications company based in Rockport, Texas, that offers a range of wireless communication services, products, and solutions to both consumers and businesses.
-The company caters to various industries, including transportation, retail, insurance, healthcare, construction, and financial services.
-Alltel's wireless offerings encompass voice and data communication, postpaid and prepaid calling cards, roaming and long-distance services, and data solutions.
-Additionally, the company provides text and video messaging, digital gaming, radio streaming, internet access, and email services.
-Its business solutions include business intelligence, field service automation, security, and systems management, alongside a selection of mobile handsets and accessories.
-Alltel operates as a subsidiary of Verizon Wireless and AT&T.
+Alltel is a telecommunications company based in Rockport, Texas, that offers a wide range of wireless communication services and products for both consumers and businesses.
+It serves various industries, including transportation, retail, insurance, healthcare, construction, and financial services.
+Alltel's offerings encompass wireless voice and data communication, postpaid and prepaid calling options, roaming and long-distance services, and diverse data solutions.
+The company provides additional services such as text and video messaging, digital gaming, radio streaming, internet access, and email.
+It also delivers business intelligence, field service automation, security, and systems management solutions, along with mobile handsets and accessories.
+As a subsidiary of Verizon Wireless and AT&T, Alltel plays a significant role in the telecommunications landscape in North America and the Caribbean.

 Acquisition in 2013